marklogic/marklogic-docker/README.md

 ### Remove volumes

-Anonynomus volumes can be removed by adding --rm option while running a container.
-So when the conatiner is removed this anonymous volume will be removed as well.
+Anonymous volumes can be removed by adding --rm option while running a container.
+So when the container is removed this anonymous volume will be removed as well.

 ```
-$docker run --rm -v /foo -v awesome:/bar cotaainer image
+$docker run --rm -v /foo -v awesome:/bar container image
 ```

 To remove all other volumes use below command